 Besides dovish looks from the official sector, the WGC listed threats of military action, worsening trade disputes and economic and political issues in Europe as other drivers that could push gold prices higher in the coming months.

 Gold Holds Firmly Above $1,400 as Markets Focus On Escalating Trade War Over Economic Data

 On Thursday, a positive consumer price index (CPI) report lowered bullion prices by nearly 1% almost immediately after publication.
 Yet CNBC reports prices bounced right back up the following day, showing that U.S. investors are particularly concerned about the U.S.-China trade war and the dovish Federal Reserve policy that could follow in its wake.

 Despite the positive report, the markets are still expecting at least a 25-basis point rate cut before the end of July and a cumulative 64-basis point cut by the end of 2019.
 Most agree that the Fed’s turn to dovishness stems from a need to support the domestic economy as trade relations between the U.S. and China continue to worsen, giving ample support to the gold market.

 While it’s unclear how far the Fed will go with its monetary easing, it appears that the markets are fairly pessimistic over the domestic economic outlook regardless of economic data pointing to the contrary.
 This was supported by the greenback sinking against a basket of other currencies for three straight days.

 Taking into account recent comments made by Phillip Streible, senior commodities strategist at RJO Futures, gold’s ability to close Friday above $1,415 an ounce shows the strength of the metal’s bullish momentum.
-According to Streible, $1,441 is the next resistance level that investors should be looking out for.central banks, federal reserve, recession, trade war
+According to Streible, $1,441 is the next resistance level that investors should be looking out for.central banks, Featured, federal reserve, recession, trade war